core-wg/yang-cbor/draft-ietf-core-sid.md

 Assignment of SIDs to YANG items can be automated.
 For more details how this can be achieved, please consult {{sid-auto-generation}}.

-SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
+SIDs are assigned permanently.
+Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
 If the meaning of an item changes, for example as a result from a non-backward compatible update of the YANG module, a new SID SHOULD be assigned to it.
 A new SID MUST always be